Daniel-Gehlen/StockCheckSystem/README.md

     Or, Put the index.html into the browser.

-    **Osv**, don't open the link that PI generates because otherwise it won't work.
+    **Osv**, don't open the link that API generates because otherwise it won't work.

 ### API Documentation